-While the missionaries from America and Japan were older blessed members who had received inspiration from True Father personally in 40 day workshops, the Germans had a 40 day workshop in Camberg with Paul and Christel.
-Each one of the 80 German missionaries arrived before May 1st 1975 in their assigned countries and had to wait several weeks before the other two missionary colleagues joined them.
+While the missionaries from America and Japan were older blessed members who had received inspiration from True Father personally in forty- day workshops, the Germans had a forty-day workshop in Camberg with Paul and Christel.
+Each one of the eighty German missionaries arrived before May 1, 1975, in their assigned countries and had to wait several weeks before their two missionary colleagues joined them.

-The assigning of the countries was a very exciting and most spiritual matter.
-Several reminisced that they had received an invitation to this meeting, but had not come with any intention of being a missionary themselves.
-But inspired by the strong atmosphere of faith and the examples of others, they suddenly found themselves raising their hands at the mention of a certain country, and the portfolio of that country was given to them!
-Several brothers exchanged countries with sisters who had been given Arabian lands, but in the end, each one was given a country that somehow fitted him/her.
+The assigning of the countries was a very exciting and deeply spiritual matter.
+Several reminisced that they had received an invitation to the meeting, but had not come with any intention of being a missionary themselves, but inspired by the strong atmosphere of faith and the examples of others, they suddenly found themselves raising their hands at the mention of a certain country, and the portfolio of that country was given to them!
+Several brothers exchanged countries with sisters who had received Arabian lands, but in the end, each one received a country that somehow fit.

-"Paul was known for his practical tips and warnings, e.g. not to walk in areas where one could be attacked, or for a woman never to be alone with a man", stressed Thea Lepercq, who was assigned to Egypt.
+"Paul was known for his practical tips and warnings, e.g. not to walk in areas where one could be attacked, or for a woman never to be alone with a man," stressed Thea Lepercq, who was assigned to Egypt.
 On arrival, each person had to send a telegram or telex and thereafter a weekly report.
-How thankful were Paul and Christel that everyone reported right after arrival and how they prayed for their safety and protection...
+How thankful were Paul and Christel that everyone reported soon after arrival and how the Werners prayed for the missionaries' safety and protection!